Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

-they are using a new stimuls now, the same as stimuls # one but now modulated in a different way, same exact thing - just modified from the original. sleeping in the restoom is the only other real option i have right now. so ill do that for my saftey.
+they are using a new stimuls now, the same as stimuls # one but now modulated in a different way, same exact thing - just modified from the original. sleeping in the restoom is the only other real option i have right now. so ill do that for my saftey. they arnt placing the 3rd stimuls dirextly under me anymore, as such the new way, is the first way, and its like a wide net across the floor   non stop. id rather sleep in the cold and finish this.

 downstairs hasnt stoped since i got in, and https://drive.google.com/file/d/1nGWGYYF9T0yZ42XkdxSKQWHFHepSAqyL/view?usp=drivesdk this is the two next door and the 3 downstairs talking about how to hurt me and what they are using. ya some context is missing, but i didnt capture this, one of them did. i didnt take this recording. just listen to what they say: